 The Employment Reality

 Ninety percent of trade school graduates are employed within six months of completing their programs (National Center for Construction Education and Research, 2023).
-The comparable figure for bachelor’s degree holders is approximately 70%, and that figure includes employment in any field — including positions that do not require a degree.
+The comparable figure for bachelor's degree holders is approximately 70%.
+That figure includes employment in any field — including positions that do not require a degree.

-The underemployment rate — the share of graduates working in jobs that do not require the degree they earned — for recent college graduates is estimated at 40% or higher by the Federal Reserve Bank of New York (NY Fed, “The Labor Market for Recent College Graduates,” Updated Quarterly, 2024).
+The underemployment rate for recent college graduates — meaning the share working in jobs that do not require the degree they earned — is estimated at 40% or higher by the Federal Reserve Bank of New York (NY Fed, "The Labor Market for Recent College Graduates," Updated Quarterly, 2024).
 That means four in ten college graduates are doing work they did not need a degree to get.

 Employment Outcomes: Trades vs. College